France's Thomas clinches late Racing win at Bordeaux-Begles - RFI

 Benjamin Botica for the home side and the visitors' Maxime Machenaud kicked four penalties each by the hour mark to take the score to 12-12 in heavy rain at Stade Chaban-Delmas.

-Machenaud's replacement Teddy Iribaren then lit up the game with five minutes to play.
+Machenaud's replacement Iribaren then lit up the game with five minutes to play.

-He played a tidy chip kick for Thomas who claimed his first club try of the season and victory to send his side up to second ahead of hosting Connacht in the European Champions Cup next Sunday.
+He played a tidy chip kick for Thomas, who claimed his first club try of the season ahead of hosting Connacht in the European Champions Cup next Sunday.

-Later, South Africa's Rugby World Cup winner Cheslin Kolbe makes his first start since October 17 in Toulouse's trip to Bayonne.
+Later, South Africa's Rugby World Cup winner Cheslin Kolbe started for the first time since October 17 in the 24-20 victory at Bayonne.

+Former New Zealand sevens international Joe Ravouvou moved joint top of the league's try scoring charts with his sixth touchdown of the campaign for the Basque outfit.

-Leaders La Rochelle head to Lyon who are missing club captain Baptise Couilloud who leads France for a first time at Twickenham later on in the weekend.
+Leaders La Rochelle lost 22-18 at Lyon, who were missing club captain Baptise Couilloud, who leads France for a first time at Twickenham later on the weekend.

+Bottom side Agen suffered an 11th straight defeat in the 15-6 home loss at home to Brive whose full-back Thomas Laranjeira converted his 26th successive kick at goal.

+On Sunday, two of Christophe Dominici's former clubs, Stade Francais and Toulon, play for a trophy named after the ex-France winger, who was found dead in a park near Paris on November 24.

-On Friday, Handre Pollard's 18-year-old substitute Louis Foursans guided Montpellier to a 21-15 win at Clermont with seven penalty goals.
+On Friday, Handre Pollard's 18-year-old replacement Louis Foursans guided Montpellier to a 21-15 win at Clermont with seven penalty goals.

 © 2020 AFP